dichaelen/ContainersOnAzure_IntroLab/README.md

 On Windows you can navigate to localhost:8080/swagger and test the api (use Chrome or Firefox).
 Select the 'POST' /order/ section, select the button "Try it out" and enter some values in the JSON provided and select "Execute", see below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/swagger.png)

-On Linux you can use (you might need an additional terminal for this and probably change the values in the JSON):
+On Linux you can use _curl_ (you might need an additional terminal for this and change the values in the JSON):
 ```
 curl -X POST "http://localhost:8080/v1/order/" -H  "accept: application/json" -H  "content-type: application/json" -d "{  \"EmailAddress\": \"string\",  \"ID\": \"string\",  \"PreferredLanguage\": \"string\",  \"Product\": \"string\",  \"Source\": \"string\",  \"Total\": 0}"
 ```